ibm-cloud-docs/databases-for-postgresql/howto-upgrading.md

 When you upgrade to a new instance, you also need to change the connection information in your application.
 {: note}

+In the following example commands, the full CRN of the database instance is required for the {id}.
+Since the CRN contains special characters, it must be *URL-encoded* to avoid a "not_found" error.
+{: note}

 ## Requirements for upgrading to newer PostgreSQL major version from PostgreSQL v14
 {: #upgrading-reqs}